cypress-io/cypress/docs/source/api/commands/fixture.md

 ## Timeout

-`cy.fixture` will wait up for the duration of [`responseTimeout`](https://on.cypress.io/guides/configuration#timeouts) for the server to process the command.
+`cy.fixture` will wait up for the duration of {% url `responseTimeout` configuration#Timeouts %} for the server to process the command.

 # Examples